Do you perform same-sex weddings?

 I consider my style relaxed but professional.

-My need for a microphone is contingent on the venue and number of guests attending.
+My need for a microphone is contingent on the venue, the acoustics, whether it is inside or outside, and number of guests attending.
 As a professional public speaker I bring that extra stage presence to the ceremony with a well-trained voice and strong projection.
-But, we will cover this in our initial meeting.
+We will cover this in our initial meeting.

 What happens if you can’t make the ceremony?